Back to "DataSummarizer: Fast Local Data Profiling"

 • Which columns are leakage risks (near-unique identifiers)?

-• Which columns are high-null / high-outlier?
+• Which columns are high-null or outlier-heavy?

 • What are the dominant categories?